-To complete the assignment, on the Assign license blade, click Assign at the bottom of the blade.
+To complete the assignment, on the Assign license pane, click Assign at the bottom of the pane.

 A notification is displayed in the upper-right corner that shows the status and outcome of the process.
 If the assignment to the group couldn't be completed (for example, because of pre-existing licenses in the group), click the notification to view details of the failure.

 We've now specified a license template for the HR Department group.
 A background process in Azure AD has been started to process all existing members of that group.
 This initial operation might take some time, depending on the current size of the group.
-In the next step, we'll describe how to verify that the process has finished and determine if further attention is required to resolve problems.
+The next step describes how to verify that the process has finished and determine if further attention is required to resolve problems.

 You can start the same assignment from an alternative location: Users and groups in Azure AD.
 Go to Azure Active Directory > Users and groups > All groups.
 Then find the group, select it, and go to the Licenses tab.
-The Assign button on top of the blade opens the license assignment blade.
+The Assign button on top of the pane opens the license assignment pane.

 Step 2: Verify that the initial assignment has finished

 Go to Azure Active Directory > Users and groups > All groups.
 Then find the HR Department group that licenses were assigned to.

-On the HR Department group blade, select Licenses.
+On the HR Department group pane, select Licenses.
 This lets you quickly confirm if licenses have been fully assigned to users and if there are any errors that you need to look into.
 The following information is available:

 List of product licenses that are currently assigned to the group.
 Select an entry to show the specific services that have been enabled and to make changes.